WhyLabs brings more transparancy to ML ops – TechCrunch

 Visnjic, the company’s CEO, used to work on Amazon’s demand forecasting model.

 “The team was all research scientists, and I was the only engineer who had kind of tier-one operating experience,” she told me.
-“So it was like, ”Okay, how bad could it be?’
-I carried the pager for the retail website before it can be bad.
+“So I thought, “Okay, how bad could it be?
+I carried the pager for the retail website before.
 But it was one of the first AI deployments that we’d done at Amazon at scale.
 The pager duty was extra fun because there were no real tools.
-So when things would go wrong — like we’d order way too many black socks out of the blue — it was a lot of manual effort to figure out why was this happening.”
+So when things would go wrong — like we’d order way too many black socks out of the blue — it was a lot of manual effort to figure out why issues were happening.”

 But while large companies like Amazon have built their own internal tools to help their data scientists and AI practitioners operate their AI systems, most enterprises continue to struggle with this — and a lot of AI projects simply fail and never make it into production.
 “We believe that one of the big reasons that happens is because of the operating process that remains super manual,” Visnjic said.
 “So at WhyLabs, we’re building the tools to address that — specifically to monitor and track data quality and alert — you can think of it as Datadog for AI applications.”